 STEP 5: Watch for your financial aid offer from Ohio State.

-Financial aid awards are available to view online in early March.
+Financial aid awards are available to view online in late March.
 Check your university email account for your aid notification email and follow the instructions to review your package.
 Keep your contact information current via buckeylink.osu.edu.

 If there have been significant changes in your family's financial situation since the tax year used on the FAFSA, Ohio State may be able to re-evaluate your Expected Family Contribution.
 Download the Expected Family Contribution Appeal for more information.
 Note that appeals require the signature of a staff member from Buckeye Link, 281 W. Lane Ave.

 STEP 6: Have you been selected for verification?

 Verification is a process in which Ohio State confirms the accuracy of information provided on the FAFSA.
 Verification is a federally mandated program to ensure accuracy in the administration of federal financial aid.